jasongilman/proto-repl/README.md

 4. Show the values by pressing the keybinding `ctrl-shift-, d`
 5. Saved values can be cleared with the keybinding `ctrl-shift-, c`

 There's currently a limit of 20 saved values in proto-repl-lib.
 After debugging any issues make sure to remove the save calls.
-They're not meant to be used in local development only.
+They're meant to be used in local development only.

 ## Installation